qgis/QGIS-Documentation/docs/user_manual/map_views/elevation_profile.rst

      -
      - Displays vertical lines at the distance of the vertices of the profile curve, highlighting the position of the vertices of the curve on the Elevation Profile.
+   * - :menuselection:`-->` |unchecked|  :guilabel:`Show Profile in 3D Views`
+     -
+     - Displays elevation profile curve in :guilabel:`3D Map View`, along with polygon and line rubberbands that track cursor position when hovering over the elevation profile panel.
    * - :menuselection:`--> Subsections Symbology...`
      -
      - Sets the :ref:`symbology <vector_line_symbols>` (color, opacity, width, style,...)